burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 After finishing, the Lexical analysis, the program consists of a sequence of tokens.

 ### Syntax Analysis
 The compiler is based on the language rules typically described by Backus–Naur forms for Context-Free-Grammars (CFG).
 The Grammars by themselves are studied in a mathematic area called *Formal Languages and Grammars Theory*.
-That area of mathematics is essential for Compiler fundamental aspects.
+That area of mathematics is essential for Compiler's Fundamental aspects.

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact Grammar rules can be found in the Appendices of corresponding Language Standards.